 When identifying specific marketing objectives to support your long-term goals, it is common practice to apply the widely used SMART mnemonic.
 You will know that SMART is used to assess the suitability of objectives set to drive different strategies or the improvement of the full range of business processes.

-Examples of SMART objectives
+Examples of SMART marketing objectives

 - Acquisition objective.
 Acquire 50,000 new online customers this financial year at an average cost per acquisition (CPA) of £30 with an average profitability of £5.